 Saves all variables in the current scope to the specified file.
 Follows

 Display the size and class (type) of all variables in the current scope.

-executed in the workspace of the MATLAB Function block.
-To issue a command
+results execute in the workspace of the MATLAB Function block.
+To issue a

 evalin command with the first argument

 'base' followed by

 return to the MATLAB base workspace, use the

 The MATLAB Function Block Editor does not display the contents of